-This is the third installment of posts on my recent visit to Portsmouth.
+This is the third installment of posts on my recent visit to Portsea Island in Portsmouth.
 I used to, and still do love walks just before the sun sets.
 I particularly love walking between 5-7 as you catch the sun in its most glorious and glowing state.
 The warm tones just give a sense of warmth about them and everything has a sun-kissed yellow tone from the sun’s reflection.

 Passing through Old Portsmouth, we walked passed this beautiful Anglican Cathedral.
 I just love its simplicity compared to a lot of cathedrals.
 Its lived through many bombings and damage sustained during WWI but its Romanesque design gives nothing away.
 I also love the entrance, the design of the bronze door is based on the tree of life, an ancient symbol representing the renewal of life.
 A tree of life is a common motif used in various theologies and mythologies alluding to the interconnection of all life on our planet.